35006 - Numerical Methods

 Midpoint method

-Variant of Euler's method that evolves by taking the tangent from midpoint betweendomain increments
+Variant of Euler's method that evolves by taking the tangent from midpoint between increments

 Runge-Kutta method